 As a leading provider of essential services, Open Minds is committed to providing safe and high quality supports to our clients at all times.

 We are continuing to monitor the developing situation surrounding the COVID-19 (coronavirus) pandemic in Australia.
-We have a team of professionals meeting daily to respond to emerging information.
+We have a team of professionals meeting regularly to respond to emerging information.

 We want to reassure you that the health and safety of our clients and staff is of utmost importance and we are doing everything we can to be proactive, prepared, and to work with the health authorities to prevent, detect, and contain the spread of the virus.